paulbsmith1996/ANTFinalProject/README.md

 We also do not claim that our scheme is secure, as this number is easily factorized and this factorization can then be used to break our system quickly, though this is not necessarily obvious for large images.

-Dependent on pygame and numpy libraries

-**Before you start, be aware that the current FairplayMP requires multiple physical/virtual machines to run it.**

 # Secure Multi-Party Computation